 - Natural whiteners like baking soda during a wash cycle or white vinegar during a rinse cycle

 - Oxygen- or enzyme-based products like Shout or OxiClean products

 Add a protector

-As stated above, your bedding is constantly being exposed to elements that can make it look yellow and dingy.
+As stated above, your bedding is constantly exposed to elements that can make it look yellow and dingy.
 Since it takes a lot of time and effort to wash and dry your pillows and comforter, we recommend you protect them.
 A pillow protector goes over your pillow and under your pillowcase to catch excess oils, dirt, and sweat.
-This makes cleaning an easier ask, as you can remove the protector and wash with your sheets.
+This makes cleaning an easier task, as you can remove the protector and wash it with your sheets.
 The same can be said with your comforter.
-Adding a duvet cover adds color, design AND protection to your comforter!
+Adding a duvet cover adds color, design, and protection to your comforter!

 By incorporating these simple tips, you too can keep your sheets whiter and your bedroom cleaner.
 It may not be hotel bedding white, but you can certainly take steps to increase the life and improve the look of your bedding and towels.